 Current Pacific Students

-We recommend that you discuss transfer coursework with your advisor, a department chair, and/or the Registrar's Office before you take the course(s).
+We recommend that students discuss transfer coursework with their advisor, a department chair, and/or the Registrar's Office before taking a course(s).
 We can help you find out what will transfer and how it might apply.

 Other Types Of Credit